MesfinD/HPC/_episodes/040-scheduler.md

 Creating an entire job script might be overkill, but the amount of resources required is too much for a login node to handle.
 A good example of this might be building a genome index for alignment with a tool like [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml).
-Fortunately, we can run these types of tasks as a one-off with `qsub --`.
+Fortunately, we can run these types of tasks as a one-off with `sbatc --`.

-`qsub --` runs a single command on the compute nodes and then exits.
+`sbatc --` runs a single command on the compute nodes and then exits.
-Let's demonstrate this by running the `hostname` command with `qsub --`.
+Let's demonstrate this by running the `hostname` command with `sbatc --`.
-(We can delete a `qsub --` job using `qdel` as described above.)
+(We can delete a `sbatch --` job using `scancel` as described above.)

 ```
-[remote]$ qsub -q <ResID> -A y15 -- /bin/hostname
+[remote]$ sbatch  -- /bin/hostname
 [remote]$ cat STDIN.o319085
 ```
 {: .bash}
 ```
-319085.indy2-login0

-r1i3n0
+mgmt01
 ```
 {: .output}